 They have volunteers who foster animals when the facility becomes cramped.
 Some employees foster, too.
 They reach out and make sure that every animal that crosses through the shelter doors has a shot at a better life.

 Millions of animals would be helpless without the help of animal shelters.
 Consider showing your appreciation to your local animal shelter for all they do by donating or volunteering.

 Have you ever volunteered at an animal shelter?
-How should people support shelters in their areas?
+How should people support shelters during Animal Shelter Appreciation Week?
 Let us know in the comments below!